nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. A user will not be able to communicate with the people in the contact.
 5. A user will not be able to share contacts with others.
 6. Should work only for single user.
-7. The data should be stored in a human editable text file
+7. The data should be stored in a human editable text file.
 8. The GUI should work well for standard screen resolutions 1920x1080 and higher and for screen scales 100% and 125%.
 9. The GUI should be usable for resolutions 1280x720 and higher and for screen scales 150%.
-10. Each contact person can only link to one internship and each internship is only linked to one contact person
+10. Each contact person can only link to one internship and each internship is only linked to one contact person.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------